ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 - In pic, offset gI and .data cannot be caculated since the function is loaded at run time.
 - In C, all variable names binding staticly.
 In C++, the overload variable or function are binding dynamicly.
+- In "static, cpu0-use-small-section=false", the gI high and low address (%hi(gI) and %lo(gI)) can be translated into absolute address or PC relative address.
+Cpu0 use PC relative address.

 According book of system program, there are Absolute Addressing Mode and Position Independent Addressing Mode.
-Cpu0 use Position Indepent Addressing, such as ld $r1, (4)$sp (PC counter relative offset), to access local variables and "addiu $2, $gp, %gp_rel(gI)" ($gp relative) to access those global variables in small data section while use Absoulte Addressing "addiu $2, $zero, %hi(gI); ... " to access those global variables in large data section.
+Cpu0 use Position Indepent Addressing, such as ld $r1, (4)$sp (PC counter relative offset), to access local variables.
+For global variables, use "addiu $2, $gp, %gp_rel(gI)" ($gp relative) in small data section.
+For large data section, Cpu0 also use Position Independent Addressing (PC relative) instructions "addiu $2, $zero, %hi(gI); ... " to access global variables.
+Even though (%hi(gI) and %lo(gI)) can be translated into absolute address or PC relative address.
+The linker for Cpu0 can translate these two relocation records into absolute or PC relative address.
+We prefer Cpu0 use PC relative address since the PC relative address can be applied in shared libary function while the absoulte address instruction cannot.
 The static and pic used in -relocation-model is not meaning Absolute Addressing Mode and Position Independent Addressing Mode.
 It meaning this function is static link or dynamic link.
-Static link function become a part of code in the whole program body while dynamic link load the function body at run time when the function be called.
+Static link function becomes a part of code in the whole program body while dynamic link load the function body at run time when the function be called.
-The Caller program never keep this function in the whole execution file.
+In dynamic link, the Caller program never keeps this function in the execution file.

 To support global variable, first add **UseSmallSectionOpt** command variable to Cpu0Subtarget.cpp.
 After that, user can run llc with option ``llc -cpu0-use-small-section=false`` to specify **UseSmallSectionOpt** to false.
-The **UseSmallSectionOpt** is defaulted to false if without specify it.
+The default of **UseSmallSectionOpt** is false if without specify it further.
 About the **cl::opt** command line variable, you can refer to [#]_ further.

 .. rubric:: LLVMBackendTutorialExampleCode/Chapter6_1/Cpu0Subtarget.h